A large university hospital in south London invited John F Hunt Power Ltd to attend a project meeting in December 2014.

 The hospital estates managers attended the test and John F Hunt Power Ltd proved the system we had proposed worked and would be ideal for their shut down.

-After the witness test the hospital confirmed they were very confident that our equipment would provide the best solution they and placed the order with the power team.
+After the witness test, the hospital confirmed they were very confident that our equipment would provide the best solution and placed the order with the power team.

 In early July 2015.
-John F Hunt Power Ltd provided the hospital with the following equipment, 3x 800KVA’s , 2x 500KVA generators.
+John F Hunt Power Ltd provided the hospital with the following equipment, 3x 800KVA’s, and 2x 500KVA generators.